WORD & SACRAMENT

 We are a member congregation of the Evangelical Lutheran Synod (ELS), which is a confessional church body, meaning that it holds to the Lutheran Confessions because we believe they are correct explanations of Scripture.
 We are in fellowship with the Wisconsin Evangelical Lutheran Synod (WELS), and have much in common with conservative Lutheran Church – Missouri Synod (LCMS) congregations.

 Yes.
-We are a small congregation, have a large sanctuary, able to open windows, and abide by county/state mandates.
 We believe there is no more important need than eternal life.
 While we seek to help each other keep our lives, at the same time we do not live to not die.
 We live, knowing that death is not the end.
 As Martin Luther once wisely advised his people during the Bubonic plague: “Everyone should prepare in time and get ready for death by going to confession and taking the sacrament once every week or fortnight.”
-We encourage people to do what they are comfortable with, and in addition to public Sunday services and midweek vespers services, we are currently offer smaller services each Thursday, and offer individual services to families by request.
+We encourage people to do what they are comfortable with, and in addition to public Sunday services and midweek vespers services, pastor offers individual services to families by request.

 Since the Bible presents no dress code, aside from simple modesty, we don’t make any rules either.
 Like most people, our members try to make their worship time at church a special time.
 This is often reflected in the way they dress.